ElijahInamarga/chat-rooom/client/README.md

 curl -4 ifconfig.me
 ```

-On success, you'll see `STATUS: Connected to server` printed onto the terminal.
+After entering the correct IP address, on successful connection, you'll see `STATUS: Connected to server` printed onto the terminal.
 Statements starting with `STATUS: ` are error notifications from the client process.
 Messages from other clients are shown with `Chat: `.
 Your own messages are shown with `You: `.